jundalisay/spblist/content/en/research/sarkar/sutram/chapter-01d.md

 The sound-carrying attribute wanes in the váyutattva as compared to the ákáshatattva.

-But the combined measure of the sonic and the tactual attributes still remains at 100 unites.
+But the combined measure of the sonic and the tactual attributes still remains at 100 units.
 [50/50?]

+{{< n n="Some of the 100 units are now tactual, some are audible" >}}

 ### 1-9.
-Due to excessive pressure of the guńas, proper balance among the bhútas (five fundamental factors) is lost and jad́asphot́a (explosion of matter) occurs
+Due to excessive pressure of the guńas, proper balance among the bhútas (5 fundamental factors) is lost and jad́asphot́a (explosion of matter) occurs

 <!-- Guńádhikye jad́asphot́ah bhútasámyábhávát. -->

-Even after the transformation of the object body into kśititattva [the solid factor], the onslaught of the binding principle can still continue unabated.
+Even after the transformation of the object body into the solid factor [kśititattva], the onslaught of the binding principle can still continue unabated.

 The equipoise of the elements gets lost and jad́asphot́a [explosion of matter] takes place.

-As a result of this explosion, kśititattva, due to its excessive internal friction, gets pulverized into subtler elements completely or partially such as:
+As a result of this explosion, the solid factor [kśititattva], due to its excessive internal friction, gets pulverized into subtler elements completely or partially such as:
 - ap [liquid]
 - tejas [luminous]
 - marut [aerial]
 - vyoma [ethereal] factors

 Its movement undergoes the process of negative saiṋcara.

+{{< n n="In Phyiscs, this is called beta decay" >}}

 The resultant subtler elements after the explosion retake the same old path of saiṋcara.